 Yes.
 DCF does not limit providers to charging the DCF rate.
 Providers and parents work together on the amount charged and frequency of payment.
-The parents' benefit level is based on the DCF subsidy rate, not private pay rate.
-Providers can charge parents receiving DCF subsidy benefits the same as private pay parents, or parents and providers can negotiate a reduced rate.
-If parents receiving DCF subsidy benefits choose a provider who charges them the private pay rate, the parent will be responsible for paying the difference.
-If a provider chooses to charge parents receiving DCF subsidy benefits the private pay rate, the provider should be prepared for parents receiving DCF subsidy benefits to move their children due to cost.
-Providers may not charge parents receiving DCF subsidy benefits more than the private pay rate and are encouraged to offer a discount or a sliding fee scale if they are able to do so.
+The benefit level is based on the DCF rate, not private pay rate.
+Providers can charge parents receiving DCF benefits the same as private pay parents, or parents and providers can negotiate a reduced rate.
+If parents receiving DCF benefits choose a provider who charges them the private pay rate, the parent will be responsible paying the difference.